shilangyu/uni-notes/masters/concurrent_computing/consensus.md

 - Test&Set has consensus number $2$
 - Register has consensus number $1$

+## <>synchronous

+There is a time after which there is a lower and upper bound on the delay for a process to execute its action.

 ## obstruction-freedom

 If a process executes alone (no concurrence) it will complete its operation.